patters-match/prism2-flashing/README.md

 [Puppy Linux 4.31](https://distro.ibiblio.org/puppylinux/puppy-2_%26_3_%26_4/puppy-4.3.1/special-puppies/pup-431-small.iso) because it has an optional [development toolchain](https://distro.ibiblio.org/puppylinux/puppy-2_%26_3_%26_4/puppy-4.3.1/devx_431.sfs) and [kernel sources](https://archive.org/download/Puppy_Linux_Kernels/kernel_src-2.6.30.5-patched.sfs4.sfs) to allow recompiling hostap with firmware update support.

 ## Method
 - [I used my NAS](https://www.synoforum.com/resources/how-to-pxe-boot-linux-windows-using-syslinux.115/) to provide DHCP options for PXE and to serve the kernel and initrd RAM disk image via syslinux.
-Puppy cannot do an NFS mount during PXE for the rest of the distro, so we must put the sfs files on a USB key (less RAM use though, since they're not copied into memory).
+Puppy cannot do an NFS mount during PXE for the rest of the distro, so we must put the sfs files on a USB key.
 - Alternatively you could not bother with PXE and use [Rufus](https://github.com/pbatard/rufus) to setup Puppy on a bootable USB key instead
 - Download the following firmware files to your USB stick: [s1010506.hex](https://junsun.net/linux/intersil-prism/firmware/1.5.6/s1010506.hex) [pk010101.hex](https://junsun.net/linux/intersil-prism/firmware/1.7.4/pk010101.hex) [sf010704.hex](https://junsun.net/linux/intersil-prism/firmware/1.7.4/sf010704.hex)
 - Boot Puppy, and set date and time in X (to prevent compiler warnings)